Molly Nawe Kamukama

-Molly Nawe Kamukama (née Molly Nawe), commonly known as Molly Kamukama (born 23 August 1973), is a Ugandan politician and management professional, who served as the State Minister for Economic Monitoring in the Office of the President, in the Cabinet of Uganda from 14 December 2019 to June 2021 when she was replaced by Peter Ogwang.
+Molly Nawe Kamukama (née Molly Nawe), commonly known as Molly Kamukama is the current Woman Member OF Parliament for Kazo district.(born 23 August 1973), is a Ugandan politician and management professional, who served as the State Minister for Economic Monitoring in the Office of the President, in the Cabinet of Uganda from 14 December 2019 to June 2021 when she was replaced by Peter Ogwang.

 Background and education

 She was born in Kiruhura District on 23 August 1973.
 She attended Bugarihe Primary School, before transferring to Kazo Senior Secondary School, where she obtained her Uganda Certificate of Education in 1992.
 Two years later, she completed her A-Level studies at Nganwa High School and obtained a Uganda Advanced Certificate of Education.

 She has a Bachelor of Arts in Education degree, awarded in 1997.
 Her Master of Management Studies degree was awarded by Uganda Management Institute in 2008.
 She is certified as a Chartered Secretary by the Institute of Chartered Secretaries and Administrators of the United Kingdom.